neilchaudhuri/vidya-website/content/blog/scala-or-go-tastes-great-or-less-filling.md

 * Lather, rinse, repeat

 Absent Scala's function composition, it's a fair bit of boilerplate--particularly when you are calling a lot of functions that may return errors.
-There are ways to make it more elegant like [this pattern utilizing interfaces and pointers from Rob Pike](https://golang.org/doc/faq#exceptions), but this is one of the ways where Go's simplicity is a bit overrated.
-Still, it is almost certainly easier to master intermediate and advanced patterns in Go than it is in Scala.
+You can take advantage of language features to make it more elegant like [this pattern utilizing interfaces and pointers from Rob Pike](https://golang.org/doc/faq#exceptions), but this is one of the ways where Go's simplicity is a bit overrated.
+Building custom abstractions from Go's toolkit requires creativity, and you will have to do that often when you use Go to build mature applications.
+Still, it is almost certainly easier to master advanced patterns in Go than it is in Scala.

+## Collections

+I don't have to tell you that manipulating data from a database, a [stream](https://medium.com/stream-processing/what-is-stream-processing-1eadfca11b97), a REST request, or a host of other sources is a common task in application development.
+Languages that facilitate seamless transformation and aggregation of collections of data make your life a lot easier.

+### Scala

+Scala has a vast library of collections--both immutable and mutable though immutable is preferred--each of which offers in turn a vast collection of higher-order functions that let you manipulate the collection in numerous ways.

+{{< gist neilchaudhuri fb288ef2b338930408fe300989ad3c0c >}}

+In this example, given a `List` of words, the code uses `groupBy` to convert it into a `Map` of each word (lowercased to normalize them) to a list of occurrences of each word.
+Finally, those lists are transformed into their sizes, and the result is a `Map` of each word to its count.

+There isn't much to see.
+This is a credit to Scala's powerful abstractions.
+Still, it is important to keep in mind that this code performs multiple *O(n)* traversals and with each one consumes memory with an entirely new collection--all but the first and last of which are immediately thrown away.

+### Go

+Go naturally takes a far more lightweight approach to collections.
+You will essentially only deal with [maps](https://blog.golang.org/go-maps-in-action) and
+[slices](https://blog.golang.org/go-slices-usage-and-internals), which are array views that enable memory-efficient operations on the backing arrays.

+{{< gist neilchaudhuri 357962559b337e02be3b21d2a6a9ceb9 >}}

+In this example, the code uses `make` both to create an empty map (with values defaulting to the zero value, in this case literally 0) to hold the word counts and to create a slice containing the words.
+It simply iterates over the slice and builds the word count using the `ok` idiom you saw before to check if there is an existing entry for the word in the map.

+The code is more verbose than its Scala counterpart, but it is significantly more efficient in time and space.
+There is a single *O(n)* traversal with constant-time lookups in the map, and we maintain only two collections the entire time.
+The efficiency of Go collections and the simplicity of using them are among the best reasons to use Go in a project.

+find yourself making creative workarounds